IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 If you have daily/weekly/monthly/yearly outflows data just input the daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.

 Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

+Outflows are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

 Variable maximum and minimum storage
 ---------------------------------------------